Annie (1982 film): Annie (2014 film)

-On January 20, 2011, it was announced that Will Smith was planning to produce Annie, a contemporary remake of the 1982 film.
-On May 25, 2012, it was announced that Jay-Z was writing new songs for the film.
-In January 2013, Sony Pictures selected Will Gluck to direct the film.
-Oscar nominee, Quvenzhané Wallis was cast as the title character.
-The film was released on December 19, 2014, to generally negative reviews from critics yet was commercially successful, earning $133 million on a $65 million budget.
+Will Smith announced plans on January 20, 2011, to produce a contemporary remake of the 1982 film.

+Jay-Z was attached to the project on May 25, 2012, writing new songs for the film.
+Sony Pictures selected Will Gluck to direct the film in January 2013.
+Oscar nominee Quvenzhané Wallis was cast as the title character in February 2013.
+Released on December 19, 2014, and despite poor reviews by critics, the film was a commercial success, earning $133 million on a $65 million budget.